+Your toothbrush is a star player, but choosing the right one can be challenging.
 Remember when the only difference between toothbrushes was color?
-Now you can choose from angled necks, narrowed heads, staggered bristles – how do you know which is your best bet?
+Now you can choose from angled necks, narrowed heads, staggered bristles – how do you know which one is your best bet?

-Your toothbrush should bear the American Dental Association (ADA) stamp of approval (found on the package).
-It should also be labeled “soft” and have round-ended bristles, which means it's sturdy enough to clean teeth and stimulate gums, but not scour them.
+A toothbrush should bear the American Dental Association (ADA) stamp of approval (found on the package).
+It should also be labeled “soft” and have round-ended bristles, which means it's sturdy enough to clean teeth and stimulate gums without scouring them.

 An electric toothbrush may help those who have difficulty brushing their teeth, although it's not proven to clean better than a regular toothbrush.
-And, remember, your toothbrush gets a daily workout — replace it every two to three months, as well as after colds, to keep it in top shape.
+And, remember, your toothbrush gets a daily workout, so replace it every two to three months, as well as after colds, to keep it in top shape.

-The ingredients in your toothpaste form a powerful defense, with fluoride as your number one cavity fighter (see description below).
+The ingredients in your toothpaste form a powerful defense, with fluoride as a key cavity fighter.
 Toothpaste also contains abrasives.
 Designed to clean and polish teeth, abrasives include silica, alumina, calcium or low levels of baking soda.
 If a paste is too abrasive, however, it may damage teeth, creating a place for bacteria to accumulate.

 Many toothpastes boast anti-plaque or tartar-control abilities.
-While plaque can be brushed away, toothpaste manufacturers must prove to the ADA that their paste prevents gingivitis in order to make a claim to fighting plaque.
+Although you can brush plaque away with some toothpastes, manufacturers must prove to the ADA that their paste prevents gingivitis in order to claim that they fight plaque.
 Tartar, on the other hand, can only be removed by a dental professional.
-Tartar-control toothpastes won't defeat existing tartar, but do help prevent further buildup.
+Tartar-control toothpastes won't defeat existing tartar, but they do help prevent further buildup.

-Whitening agents may extend the brightness your teeth have after a professional cleaning.
-However, be aware of the effects of hydrogen peroxide, the active ingredient in many whiteners, which may damage gums or tooth enamel.
-Ask your dentist before whitening at home.
+Whitening agents can extend the brightness of your teeth after a professional cleaning.
+However, be aware that hydrogen peroxide, the active ingredient in many whiteners, may damage gums or tooth enamel.

 Waxed, unwaxed, plain, mint, cinnamon – which floss you choose is up to you, as long as you use it correctly and regularly.
-Rather than leaving floss on the sidelines, try a floss holder or specially designed pick, which can help those who find floss difficult to work with.
+Rather than leaving floss on the sidelines, try a floss holder or specially designed pick if you find it difficult to handle floss.

 Tartar is the hard deposit on your teeth that only a dentist can remove.
 It occurs over time as plaque combines with the minerals in saliva.

 The unwelcome successor to plaque and tartar is decay.
-When you eat, the bacteria in plaque transform the sugars and starches in food to acids.
-Each time acid is produced, it attacks the tooth enamel for about 20 minutes.
-If plaque is not removed regularly, the enamel breaks down, and the teeth eventually decay.
+When you eat, the bacteria in plaque transform the sugars and starches in food into acids, which attack the tooth enamel.
+If plaque is not removed regularly, the enamel breaks down, and teeth eventually decay.

 Decay works from the outside toward the center of the tooth.
-If untreated, decay reaches the tooth pulp and forms an abscess at the root end (usually causing tremendous pain).
-At this stage, a root canal or extraction is necessary.
+If untreated, decay can reach the tooth pulp and form an abscess at the root end – usually causing tremendous pain.
+At this stage, a root canal or extraction may be necessary.

-You may be surprised to learn that food can be an opponent, too.
-It depends on the types of foods you eat, how often and the length of time the foods remain in your mouth.
+Your diet can work for or against you.
+Whether diet is on your side depends on the types of foods you consume, how often you eat and the length of time that food remains in your mouth.